julianxhokaxhiu/mockups-creator/README.md

 1. Run `npm install`.
 2. Run `bower install`.
-3. Adapt the [app.json](http) to fit your needs.
+3. Run `grunt make:project_name`.
-4. Run `grunt make:project_name`.
+4. Work inside the [app](https://github.com/julianxhokaxhiu/mockups-creator/tree/master/app)/project_name folder that will be created.
-5. Work inside the [app](https://github.com/julianxhokaxhiu/mockups-creator/tree/master/app)/project_name folder that will be created.
+5. Override the [app.json](https://github.com/julianxhokaxhiu/mockups-creator/blob/master/app.json) with the [config.json](https://github.com/julianxhokaxhiu/mockups-creator/blob/master/_apptpl/config.json) that you will find inside, to fit your needs.
 6. Continue with your flow ( see down below )

 ---